The Metropolitan Touch: Publication history

 The story was illustrated by A. Wallis Mills in the Strand, and by T. D. Skidmore in Cosmopolitan.

 "The Metropolitan Touch" was featured in the American edition of the 1939 collection The Week-End Wodehouse, and the 1960 collection The Most of Wodehouse.
 The story was also included in the 1984 collection of clergy-related Wodehouse stories, The World of Wodehouse Clergy.

 Adaptations

-Television

-This story was not adapted for an episode by the Jeeves and Wooster television series.

 Radio

 This story, along with the rest of The Inimitable Jeeves, was adapted into a radio drama in 1973 as part of the series What Ho!
 Jeeves starring Michael Hordern as Jeeves and Richard Briers as Bertie Wooster.